Life Coaching and Psychotherapy: What’s The Difference?

 2. Past Experience and Future Goals

-A life coach is trained to help a person plan and achieve future goals while a therapist is focused on analyzing a person’s past and present experiences.
-A therapist uses the past experience of a person to heal and a life coach helps them aim at “where you wish to be”.
+A life coach is trained to help a person plan and achieve future goals, while a therapist is focused on analyzing a person’s past and present experiences.
+A therapist uses the past experience of a person to heal.
+They help you understand and deal with what’s happening in your present.

 Final Words